replab/book/sphinx/intro/index.md

 ## 1.2 Installing RepLAB

-* we assume RepLAB has been installed
+* We assume RepLAB has been installed, see the [installation instructions](https://replab.github.io/web/tutorials/installation.html) for more details.

-* how to initialize
+* The library is initialized by running the command `replab_init` in the main replab folder